isi-vista/adam/docs/index.rst

 The analyses to perform on results are given by `DescriptionObserver`\ s.

-The ADAM system's main entry point is `adam.experiment.log_experiment`.
+The ADAM system's main entry point is :code:`adam.experiment.log_experiment`.
-For details on this see `adam/experiment/README.md`.
+For details on this see :file:`adam/experiment/README.md`.
 In addition, there may eventually be an interactive demonstration.

 ******************************************